jcmps/IPRE24/README.md

 ## Resources
 - In the `imgs` folder you will find all figures.
-- We also include the original dataset as zip file.
+- You can download the dataset from [here]{https://magenta.tensorflow.org/datasets/maestro}
 - The jupyter notebook `IPRE.ipynb` process the data and plots the results.
 You can easily change parameters inside the notebook to create new experiments.
 - Additionally, there is `IPRE.pdf`, a presentation summarizing the research methodology and showcasing results.